In the northwest Highlands of Scotland, and part of the Grampian Mountain range, lies the UK’s tallest mountain – Ben Nevis.

 The name Ben Nevis derives from the ancient Gaelic language, with two translations.
 One of them means ‘mountain with its head in the clouds’, thanks to its iconic mist-shrouded peak, and the other is ‘venomous mountain’, which seems fitting as your legs start to burn on the trek up to the summit.

 The famous peak attracts over 125,000 walkers every year as they attempt to conquer the tallest peak in the country.

 The effect of so many tourists on the trails has led to degradation and littering issues and there is currently no permits or protection on it as it does not lie within a national park.

 Whether you’re an avid ambler or just love a challenge and stunning landscapes, then conquering ‘the Ben’ should be on your bucket list.

 It is also part of the Three Peak Challenge.
-The National Three Peaks is a challenge that involves attempting to climb the highest mountains in England, Scotland and Wales within 24 hours.
+The National Three Peaks is a challenge that involves attempting to climb the highest mountains in England (Scafell Pike), Scotland (Ben Nevis) and Wales (Mount Snowdon) within 24 hours.